kimsk/chia-piggybank/POST-5.md

     )
   )
 ```
 **Chialisp** does not have `for-loop`, so, to iterate through each value in the list, we use **recursion**.
-We also use other recursive functions to create a list of **annoucements** and merge them with other conditions to get a final list.
+We also use other recursive functions to create a list of **announcements** and merge them with other conditions to get a final list.

 ```lisp
   (defun announce (contributions)